libvirt/libvirt-ci/guests/lcitool/README.rst

 won't need to re-install the lcitool package locally after every code change.

-If you don't want to install this tool into your environment and instead wish to run it directly, just run the `lcitool` script that is located at the root of this repository.
+If you don't want to install this tool into your environment and instead wish to run it directly, just run the `bin/lcitool` script that is located at the root of this repository.